LibraryOfCongress/chronam/README.md

 they want, including creating their own websites that highlight their newspaper content in the local context of their own collections.
-The idea of making chronam available here on Github is to provide a technical option to these awardees who want to make their own websites of NDNP newspaper content available. chronam provides a core set of functionality for loading, modeling and indexing NDNP data, while allowing you to customize the look and feel of the website to suit the needs of your organization.
+The idea of making chronam available here on Github is to provide a technical option to these awardees, or other interested parties who want to make their own websites of NDNP newspaper content available. chronam provides a core set of functionality for loading, modeling and indexing NDNP data, while allowing you to customize the look and feel of the website to suit the needs of your organization.

 The NDNP data is in the Public Domain and is itself [available] (http://chroniclingamerica.loc.gov/data/batches/) on the Web for anyone to use.